After water, tea is the most popular drink in the world.

-Additionally, they are involved in regulating several biological processes, including inflammatory response.
+Additionally, they regulate several biological processes, including inflammatory response.

 Some polyphenols demonstrate benefits in vitro (test tube) but not in vivo (inside a living organism).
 However, studies show the benefits of black tea polyphenols both in vitro and in vivo.